TransMac

 Symptom: The message "No Mac HFS volumes found" appears when selecting

-a Mac disk or dmg.
+a Mac disk or DMG.

-Problem: The disk is not Mac APFS, HFS+ or Standard HFS formatted.
+Cause: The disk is not Mac APFS, HFS+ or Standard HFS formatted.

 Solution: TransMac can